9 Professional Payment Reminder Templates That Always Work (2024)

 You might take advantage of the opportunity to inquire with your client about whether they actually received your invoice if this isn’t the first time you’ve reminded them.

-So, it’s best if you attach the receipt, and ask them if they have received the receipt.
+So, it’s best if you attach the receipt and ask them if they have received it.
 This way, any technical snag, human error, and issues can be averted.

 Use tools for scheduling emails